FairRootGroup/ODC/README.md

 ## Introduction
 The Online Device Control project control/communicate with a graph (topology) of [FairMQ](https://github.com/FairRootGroup/FairMQ) devices using [DDS](http://dds.gsi.de) or PMIx (under development)

-For now The project containes two main executables:
+The project containes a library and several executables:
-  * The DDS-control server: `dds-control-server`
+  * The core library `odc-core-lib`.
+  * The gRPC server `odc-grpc-server` is a sample implementation of the server based on the `odc-core-lib`.
-  * The sample client: `grpc-sample-client`
+  * The gRPC client `odc-grpc-client` is a sample implementation of client.
+  * The CLI server `odc-cli-server` is another sample implementation of the server which doesn't require gRPC installation.

-Communication between server and client is done via [gRPC](https://grpc.io/).
-The interface of the DDS-control server is described in the [ddscontrol.proto](proto/ddscontrol.proto) file.
+Communication between `odc-grpc-server` and `odc-grpc-client` is done via [gRPC](https://grpc.io/).
+The interface of the `odc-grpc-server` is described in the [odc.proto](grpc-proto/odc.proto) file.

 ## 3-rd party dependencies